Sshimaninja/Polybot3/README.md

 ex: exclude empty eth calls from hh results:
 	script -c "npx hardhat node" | grep -vP "eth_call\s+Contract call:\s+<UnrecognizedContract>\s+From:\s+0x[a-fA-F0-9]{40}\s+To:\s+0x[a-fA-F0-9]{40}" > output.txt

-# Deploy live to Polygon
-	npx hardhat run --network [network] scripts/deployFlash.ts

-# Notes:
-I've moved smart contracts to a new repo because neither VSCode, nor Hardhat can handle multiple different versions of solidity docs and compilers, resulting in insane amounts of wasted time.

 re: tradeSize
 				// Would be good to have a strategy that takes into account the reserves of the pool and uses the min of the three below, but that adds a lot of complexity.